ARenanse/Neural-Turing-Machine/README.md

 + In the process of finalizing the training schedule.

 3. Fri, Jan 31:-
-+ First Complete version, added Inputs Generator for Copy Task with minor bug fixes
++ First Complete version, added Inputs Generator for Copy Task and some minor bug fixes.
++ One still needs to train this though, there maybe some problems during training which one needs to solve.